-There are a few notable side effects of honeysuckle essential oil, including possible skin irritation and allergic reactions, as well as negative side effects for pregnant women, children and those with certain medical conditions.
+There are a few notable side effects of honeysuckle essential oil, including possible skin irritation and allergic reactions, as well as negative side effects for pregnant women, children, and those with certain medical conditions.

-- Diabetes – Due to this oil’s ability to regulate and lower blood sugar, which can be very beneficial for people who are at the risk of diabetes or have already been diagnosed, it can also cause dangerously low blood sugar.
+- Diabetes – Due to this oil’s ability to regulate and lower blood sugar, which can be very beneficial for people who are at risk of diabetes or have already been diagnosed, it can also cause dangerously low blood sugar.
 If you are already taking blood sugar-lowering medication, speak to a doctor before using honeysuckle essential oil.

 - Pregnancy – This oil is known to be dangerous for pregnant women, as it can cause bleeding and stimulate menstruation.
 Until the third trimester, this oil should be avoided, and even then, speak to a doctor before adding any potent essential oils to your pregnancy health regimen.

 - Skin Irritation – As with many essential oils, when honeysuckle essential oil is applied to the skin, it can cause redness and irritation, even if you aren’t allergic to the honeysuckle plant.
 Place a small amount of oil on a patch of skin and wait a few hours to see if there is a reaction before applying it to a larger area.